1337pwny/SchrottfuchsVision/README.md

 you need to install python3, numpy, imlib and opencv pip3 install numpy imlib opencv-python

+## Running
+Basically you just need to put your assets (jpg of a streetsign and a jpg of the shape of the sign plus a video into the asset folder and configure the filepaths in the main.py

+then you can simply run the main.py.
+You may also want to change the threshold parameters in the main.py depending on your assets.

 ## Hardware
 Currently an old Hitachi BW CCD Highspeed shutter camera, which is typically used in sorting maschines and industrial applications, for the camera part.
 Since i only got an analog signal, I use a cheap capture card to gather the footage.